tylermaire/BIFS619_GROUP_01/01_allignment/README.md

 ```bash
 bash code/align_reads.sh
 ```

-This will align the cleaned reads and generate alignment logs, BAMs, and metrics in `alignment/`.
+This will align the cleaned reads and generate BAM files, logs, and metrics in `alignment/`.

 #### c.
 Summarize Results